St. Paul University Dumaguete - Scholarships and Other Discounts

 ENROLMENT

-No deferment of enrolment shall be allowed, except for meritorious reasons such as, but not limited to sickness, injury, transfer of residence or threat to security and safety, but only once during the course and subject to the approval of the GSIS and the school.
+1. The scholar shall enroll in the term immediately following the award of the scholarship and every term thereafter, in any school identified in Annex B. No deferment of enrolment shall be allowed, except for meritorious reasons such as, but not limited to sickness, injury, transfer of residence or threat to security and safety, but only once during the course and subject to the approval of the GSIS and the school.

+2. The scholar shall enroll the full load for each term as prescribed by the curriculum of his/her chosen course.
 Enrolment of load which is less than that required per term may be allowed, provided that the scholar shall graduate within the duration of the course.

-c.
-The scholar may enroll in summer class, provided that the actual tuition and miscellaneous fees shall be at his/her expense.
+3. The scholar may enroll in summer class, provided that the actual tuition and miscellaneous fees shall be at his/her expense.
 Likewise, monthly stipend shall not be provided.

-d.
-In case of delay in the release of results of GSP grantees, the member-grantee who deferred enrolment or enrolled his/her dependent in a non-accredited school and/or course not identified in Category A or B for the 1st semester/term due to financial difficulties may still be considered in the program, provided that the member grantee transfers his/her dependent to an accredited school not later than the 2nd semester/term of the same academic year and complete the course within the prescribed 4- or 5-year course program.
+4. In case of delay in the release of results of GSP grantees, the member-grantee who deferred enrolment or enrolled his/her dependent in a non-accredited school and/or course not identified in Category A or B for the 1st semester/term due to financial difficulties may still be considered in the program, provided that the member grantee transfers his/her dependent to an accredited school not later than the 2nd semester/term of the same academic year and complete the course within the prescribed 4- or 5-year course program.
 Further, those considered under Category B can only enroll in CHED identified priority courses.
 Otherwise, the scholarship grant shall be forfeited.
+The scholar has to start as a new enrollee for that term, hence, the expenses incurred from the previous term will not be shouldered/reimbursed by the GSIS.

 SCHOLASTIC REQUIREMENT